tendermonster/arch-on-hetzner/README.md

 As for hetzner ender rescue (64bit) mode with given password and restart server.

-After that download script to /tmp with wget -P /tmp "link of the script" and start with with sh install.sh
+After that download script to /tmp with wget -P /tmp https://raw.githubusercontent.com/tendermonster/arch-on-hetzner/master/install.sh and start with with sh install.sh

 DO NOT RUN THIS SCRIPT WITHOUT READING IT!
 It might need some adjustements